 ROME --The Eternal City's museums are replete with Caravaggio exhibitions.
 There are many tours of the streets in the city where he lived, moved, worked, ate, drank, fought, and painted masterpieces posing the people of these streets.
 The last decade has produced an abundance of studies, books, and movies about the great painter.
 This year his presence in Rome is palpable.
 He was volatile, unpredictable, and violent.
 He killed a man in a sword fight on a Sunday night, May 29, 1606.
 He became a wanted man and fled the city, never to return.

-HJere is a short summary of Caravaggio’s police records that can give us something about the state of mind of our hero artist in Rome, soon to become a criminal fugitive.
+I will give a short summary of Caravaggio’s police records that gives an account of the state of mind of our hero artist in Rome, soon to become a criminal fugitive.

 “… a serious quarrel took place in the Campo Marzio, with four men on either side.
 The leader of one side was Ranuccio of Terni, who died immediately after a long fight; and the other Michelangelo of Caravaggio, a painter of some renown in our day, who reportedly received a wound, but his whereabouts is not known.”

 Caravaggio had quite a number of paintings rejected.
 Even though his contemporaries were copying his style, those mediocre artists were getting all the good commissions.
-Guido Reni is more than a mediocre artist, but if you are standing in the Vatican Museum’s Picture Gallery, la Pinacoteca, in front of Reni’s Crucifixion of Saint Peter, a wonderful, balanced, and tasteful painting, it recedes in a sense to become one with the plane of the wall, like wallpaper, like all the other paintings in that room, because Caravaggio’s Deposition from the Cross on an adjacent wall, dominates and takes over the entire space.
+Guido Reni is more than a mediocre artist, but if you are standing in the Vatican Museum’s Picture Gallery, la Pinacoteca, in front of Reni’s Crucifixion of Saint Peter, a wonderful, balanced, and tasteful painting, it recedes in a sense to become one with the plane of the wall, like all the other paintings in that room, because Caravaggio’s Deposition from the Cross on an adjacent wall, dominates and takes over the entire space of the large room.

 I want to make the point that the extremes of suffering experienced by Caravaggio along with his ever present ability to see beauty everywhere made it possible for him to become a painter of miracles.
 That is what the great American writer, Francine Prose, calls him in her biography, Caravaggio, Painter of Miracles, 2005, HarperCollins.